blockchain-unica/rosetta-smart-contracts/contracts/bet/cardano/aiken/README.md

 let player_2_inputs_token_balance = utils.get_tokens_balance_from_inputs(utils.get_inputs_by_vkh(tx.inputs, player_2))
 let player_2_outputs_token_balance = utils.get_tokens_balance_from_outputs(utils.get_outputs_by_vkh(tx.outputs, player_2))
 ```

-In the ```and``` block, we have to check that those two signers are the actual players specified in the datum:
+In the ```and``` block, we check that the two signers coincide with the players specified in the datum:
 ```c++
 and {
     // Transaction has the correct signers